andremann/SKG-IF/docs/source/products.rst

 Abstracts
 --------
-:Description: The abstracts of a :ref:`Research product <Research product>` (multiple for multilinguism).
+*Object* (recommended): The abstracts of a :ref:`Research product <Research product>` (multiple for multilinguism).
-:Type: Dictionary.
-The keys represent language codes following `ISO 639-1 <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_; the special key `none` is reserved whenever the informtion about the language is not available or cannot be shared.
+The object is a dictionary, the keys represent language codes following `ISO 639-1 <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_; the special key `none` is reserved whenever the informtion about the language is not available or cannot be shared.
-:Use: Recommended (0..1)

 .. code-block:: json
    :linenos: